Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 Kitzbühel tends to attract an exclusive wealthy clientele, it is a dual season lifestyle destination, yet its real estate property prices are lower than the likes of Crans Montana and Megève but much lower in comparison with Gstaad.

 However, don’t let the price fool you in this location – the skiing is world-class.
 As such, it’s most suitable for confident intermediates and experts.
 Beginners can ski here, there are nursery slopes at the village level and up on the Kitzbüheler Horn.

 The ski lifts are also open in the summer, so if you want to go on a biking trail, you can hitch a ride to your starting point.

 Innsbruck and Salzburg airports are 70 minutes away and Munich airport is a further 40 minutes.
-Direct train services run from all three airports, so you’re never far away from a transport hub.
+Direct train services run from all three airports, so you’re never far away from a transport hub in this Austrian region.

 Thinking of Visiting to Undertake a Property Search?

-If you are, please view the fine selection of properties for sale in Kitzbühel on Alpine Property intelligence or contact us today if you need expert advice.
+If you are, please view the fine selection of residential properties for sale in Kitzbühel on Alpine Property intelligence or contact us today if you need expert advice.